concord-consortium/portal-pages/README.md

 ## Building an example page for a new Portal React Component ##
 Create an HTML file in `src/examples/`.
 It will be easiest to copy the example in `navigation.html`.
-When you run `npm build` `./dest/examples` will be created.
-This will also be deployed to `https://portal-pages.concord.org/<branch|version>/<branch-or-tag>/examples/<your-example>.html`.
-To test your example, run `live-server ./dest/` -- for now you  need to manually run `npm build` to rebuild your widget.
+When you run `npm run build` it will create `./dest/examples`.
+This will also be deployed to `https://portal-pages.concord.org/<branch|version>/<branch-or-tag>/examples/<your-example>.html` when you push the code to github.
+To test your example locally, run `npm run live-server` -- for now you need to manually run `npm run build` to rebuild your widget.
 TODO: Add a watch.

 ## License